isaahyar/workshop1-outrun/README.md

 # OutRun

 Remake developed in C++ from scratch using the SFML library for the requirements of Workshop 1.

+Go to <a href="https://github.com/isaahyar/workshop1-outrun/releases">releases<a/> to download the file.

 ### How to install